TheOdinProject/curriculum/foundations/html_css/the-box-model/the-box-model.md

 *   You'll learn all about _the box model_.
 *   You'll learn how to make sure elements are just the right size with `margin`, `padding`, and `borders`

 Learning to position elements on a webpage is not that difficult once you understand just a few key concepts.
 Unfortunately, many learners race through learning HTML and CSS to get to JavaScript and end up missing these fundamental concepts.
-This leads to frustration, pain, ([and funny gifs](https://giphy.com/gifs/css-13FrpeVH09Zrb2)) because all of the JavaScript skills in the world are meaningless if you can't stick your elements on the page where you need them to be.
+This leads to frustration, pain, ([and funny gifs](https://giphy.com/gifs/css-13FrpeVH09Zrb2)) because all the JavaScript skills in the world are meaningless if you can't stick your elements on the page where you need them to be.
 So with that in mind, let's get started.

 ### The Box Model